Codling moth: Number of generations

 The number of yearly generations varies depending on the climatic conditions.
 The number of generations is higher closer to the equator in the Northern hemisphere, which indicates that warmer climate is optimal for higher number of generations.
-In Denmark, for example, only one generation was observed; in Palestine, four to five generations have been noted.
+In Denmark, for example, only one generation was observed; in Israel, four to five generations have been noted.
 In most of Europe and North America there are usually two generations of moths in a given flight period (summer months).
 At those latitudes, first generation moths emerge in July and are active through August.
 Eggs laid by the first generation moths are called second generation.
 These eggs hatch and the caterpillar undergoes pupation.
 The larvae go into diapause and "hibernate" over the winter.
 In April and May of the following year, these second generation pupae eclose and the second generation moths are active during the months of May and June.